Peru judge orders 18-month detention for ousted president

 While in office, Castillo spent much of his time defending himself against attacks from an adversarial Congress and investigations ranging from corruption to plagiarism.
 Now, it remains unclear whether Boluarte — once his running mate and vice president — will get a chance to govern.
 Just like Castillo, she is a newcomer to politics without a base in Congress.

-“She’s doing a good job right now for the moment,” said Cynthia McClintock, a political science professor at George Washington University who has studied Peru extensively.
+“She’s doing a good job right now,” said Cynthia McClintock, a political science professor at George Washington University who has studied Peru extensively.
 “But it’s a big challenge.”

-While some protesters “seem to want kind of instability at any cost,” McClintock said, others saw his ouster as an opening to express simmering grievances, such as deep inequality, poverty and lack of public services.
+While some protesters “seem to want kind of instability at any cost,” McClintock said, others saw Castillo’s ouster as an opening to express simmering grievances, such as deep inequality, poverty and lack of public services.

 Boluarte, though, may be given some breathing room by lawmakers seeking to keep their jobs.
 They cannot pursue re-election and would be jobless if a general election for Congress is scheduled, as protesters want.

-Boluarte on Wednesday sought to placate protesters by saying general elections could potentially be scheduled for December 2023, four months earlier than the timing she had proposed to Congress just a few days earlier.
+Boluarte on Wednesday sought to placate the protesters by saying general elections could potentially be scheduled for December 2023, four months earlier than the timing she had proposed to Congress just a few days earlier.

 All of the protest-related deaths have occurred in rural, impoverished communities outside Lima that are strongholds for Castillo, a political neophyte and former schoolteacher from a poor Andean mountain district.